ISSABELPBX/callcenter-issabel5/README.md

 Call Center
 ----

 Call Center module for Issabel.
+Changes to make it work with Asterisk 13

 License